 At this time, they aren't being commonly used in new EVs as they have been eclipsed by the safer NMC and LFP formulations; however, some existing models do have them.

 6. Lithium titanate

 Finally, lithium titanate, also known as li-titanate, is a class of battery that allows for ever-increasing applications.
-The main advantage of the li-titanate battery is its remarkably fast recharge time, thanks to its advanced nanotechnology, writes Battery Space.
+The main advantage of the li-titanate battery is its remarkably fast recharge time, thanks to its advanced nanotechnology, states the website Battery Space.

 Which lithium-ion battery is best?

 It’s also worth noting that the lithium-ion battery industry is constantly changing.
 Companies and scientists around the world are creating new batteries to either work alongside lithium-ion batteries or supplant them.
-As these new batteries develop it will be important to watch which come to the fore.
+As these new batteries develop, it will be important to watch which ones come to the fore.